 Add in the lip wrinkles with an HB pencil.
 Use light strokes to create wrinkles.
 Look at the reference image to study the lip wrinkles.

-It is not important to draw in every wrinkle.
+It is not essential to draw in every wrinkle.
 When drawing a human face, sometimes less is more in a drawing.

 Notice how every wrinkle line is not the same.
-Some are long while others are shorter, and some go up ad down while others go horizontal.
+Some are long, while others are shorter.
+Some go up ad down, while others go horizontal.

-The important thing to remember is that every line needs to follow the shape of the moth.
+The critical thing to remember is that every line needs to follow the moth’s shape.

 Step 8 Shade Around The Mouth

 Shading around the lips will make it easier to draw the lips’ soft value changes from this point on.